Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchComputeNode.md

 ```

 This command gets the compute node that has the ID tvm-2316545714_1-20150725t213220z from the pool that has the ID Pool06.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Get all idle compute nodes from a pool
 ```
-PS C:\>Get-AzureBatchComputeNode -PoolId "Pool06" -Filter "state eq 'idle'" -BatchContext $Context Id                    : tvm-2316545714_1-20150725t213220z
+PS C:\>Get-AzBatchComputeNode -PoolId "Pool06" -Filter "state eq 'idle'" -BatchContext $Context Id                    : tvm-2316545714_1-20150725t213220z
 Url                   : https://cmdletexample.westus.batch.azure.com/pools/MyPool/nodes/tvm-2316545714_1-20150725t213220z
 State                 : Idle